Rhino Speech-to-Intent

 What is Natural Language Understanding (NLU)?

-Natural language understanding focuses on the meaning, i.e., comprehending users’ intent.
-Researchers initially concentrated on understanding the text and understanding speech is a relatively new field.
-While spoken language understanding is a more specific term to refer to it, many people, including the industry and researchers, still use natural language understanding for capturing intents from utterances, mainly because the conventional approach is to run speech-to-text and natural language understanding engines subsequently.
+Natural language understanding deals with meaning, i.e., comprehending users’ intent.
+Researchers initially started with understanding user intents from the text.
+While spoken language understanding is a more specific term to refer to understanding user intent from speech, many people, including the industry and researchers, still use natural language understanding for both text and speech data.
+This is mainly due to the conventional approach of running speech-to-text and natural language understanding engines subsequently.

 What is intent detection?